jgittings/chainbench/README.md

 Each thread in each server competes to randomly update one of the contended resources (a database record).

+As well as studying performance, Chainbench tests whether the locking framework does actually protect the contended resources from concurrent (dirty) updates.
+Collisions are detected via a Hibernate-style version field, and if one occurs it is immediately reported.

 A UI front end is used to select appropriate parameters.

 ### Currently supported frameworks: